![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 different size plates but the following should be kept in mind.

-are too small; a width of say 1200 mm / 4 ft is considered too narrow and
+are too small; A width of say 1200 mm / 4 ft is considered too narrow and

 for best results the plates should be at least 1.8 m / 6ft wide.
 Due to the